 Other Things to keep in mind

-- Availability of guide is must for the Kedarkantha trek unless you are a professional.
-Mountains can be harsh sometimes so please take a guide with you.
+- The availability of a guide is a must for the Kedarkantha trek unless you are a professional.
+Mountains can be harsh sometimes so, please take a guide with you.

-- There are very few water sources on the Kedarkantha trek and the chances are you might miss most of them.
-This is why the guide is most important on this trek.
+- There are very few water sources on the Kedarkantha trek, and the chances are you might miss most of them.
+This reason is why the guide is most important on this trek.

 - Do keep proper trekking gear for this trek.
-In the winters, temperature drops to -10 degrees C. Carry a lot of layers which can keep you warm in the high temperatures.
+In the winters, temperature drops to -10 degrees C. Carry a lot of layers that can keep you warm in the high temperatures.

 - Please take all your trash back with you to Sankri.
 Let’s keep these mountains clean for our future generations.